annotell/public-docs/docs-src/docs/dataset-refinement/prediction-format.md

 | Cuboid       | `cuboid`        | Cuboid in 3D       |
 | Bounding box | `bbox`          | Bounding box in 2D |

-Only one type of feature per prediction is supported.
+Note that all geometries should be specified under frames rather than in the root of the pre-annotation.
+The rotation of cuboids should be the same as that in [exports](../openlabel/openlabel-format.md#rotation-of-cuboids).
+2D geometries should be expressed in pixel coordinates.
+See [coordinate systems](../kognic-io/coordinate_systems.md) for more information.

+Unlike for pre-annotations, `frame_properties` is not required.
+For non-video data, `frame_properties.external_id` will be resolved automatically if it is left empty.

+Existence confidence can be provided by specifying an attribute called `confidence`.
+It is not required and will be set to 1.0 if it is left empty.
+If provided, it must be defined as a numeric value between 0.0 and 1.0.
+Existence confidence is set to 0.85 in the examples below.

+The `camera_id` must match the id of the camera in the dataset.

+The `object_data.type` will show up as the class name in the tool.

 ## Prediction examples

 ### 2D bounding box with a static property

 In OpenLabel, a bounding box is represented as a list of 4 values: `[x, y, width, height]`, where `x` and `y` are the center coordinates of the bounding box.
 The `width` and `height` are the width and height of the bounding box.

-Unlike pre-annotations, `frame_properties` is not required.
-For non-video data, `frame_properties.external_id` will be resolved automatically if it is left empty.

-Existence confidence can be provided by specifying the `confidence` attribute.
-It is not required and will be set to 1.0 if it is left empty.
-If provided, it must be defined as a numeric value between 0.0 and 1.0.
-Existence confidence is set to 0.85 in the example below.
+The `x` and `y` coordinates are relative to the upper left corner of the image.

 ```json
 {